Information and discussion on all aspects of British photographic history

 Early photography in Plymouth is an untold story.
 Robert…

 Added by Michael Pritchard on April 29, 2011 at 9:30 — No Comments

-As mentioned in an earlier BPH blog, The Rijksmuseum in Amsterdam has just published a new book containing never-before seen photographs of Mecca taken by the Dutch scientist Christiaan Snouck Hurgronje in the…Continue
+As mentioned in an earlier BPH blog, The Rijksmuseum in Amsterdam has just published a new book containing never-before seen photographs of Mecca taken by the Dutch scientist Christiaan Snouck Hurgronje in the late 1800s.

 Added by Michael Wong on April 27, 2011 at 19:41 — No Comments

 Bill Brandt portrayed the lives of all levels of British society in both staged and documentary photographs from the 1930s and 1940s.
-Now four of his works, including Soho Bedroom (1936), depicting a couple locked in a passionate embrace which was published in his influential book A Night in…Continue
+Now four of his works, including Soho Bedroom (1936), depicting a couple locked in a passionate embrace which was published in his influential book A Night in London (1938) can be viewed in a new exhibition at the Met, details…Continue

 Added by Michael Wong on April 26, 2011 at 19:30 — No Comments

 Did you know that the Mariannhill Monastery, near Pinetown (South Africa) was a fully fledged photographic studio (complete with painted backdrops for people to pose) from the 1880s to the 1930s?
-In the late 1890s this studio, then run by Brother Aegidius, produced an album of ethnographic photographs depicting…Continue
+In the late 1890s this studio, then run by Brother Aegidius, produced an album of ethnographic photographs depicting the local Zulu people that found its way into the collections of…Continue

 Added by Michael Wong on April 26, 2011 at 19:22 — No Comments